Multifractal wave functions of charge carriers in graphene with folded deformations, ripples or uniaxial flexural modes: analogies to the quantum Hall effect under random pseudomagnetic fields: Folded Deformations

 To understand the changes induced by random flexural deformations, we study folded deformations.
 Such kind of fields have been observed experimentally in deformed graphene \cite{Kim2011,YI2016,Hallam2015} and there are some studies for particular deformations \cite{RCarrillo2016,Nancy2018,Sandler2018}.
 In a general folded deformation, the field does not vary in one direction.
 Therefore, it can be written as,

-with $a_{-{k}}=a_{{k}}^{*}$ as $h({y})$ is a real, and the coefficients $a_{{k}}$ can be deterministic or random variables. $k_c$ is a cutoff parameter and in what follows all sums are understood to use it. $k_c$ can be estimated from the Bose-Einstein distribution and the frequency dispersion of flexural modes.
+with $a_{-{k}}=a_{{k}}^{*}$ as $h({y})$ is a real, and the coefficients $a_{{k}}$ can be deterministic or random variables. $k_c$ is a cutoff parameter and in what follows all sums are understood to use it. { $k_c$ can be estimated from the Bose-Einstein distribution and depends upon the experimental conditions (see Appendix \ref{sec:Cutoff}). }

 From Eqs. (\ref{eq:general vector potential}) and (\ref{eq:general stress tensor}) , the vectorial potential has only one component different from zero,

 The advantage of this particular deformation is that $\bm A(\bm{r})$ is in the Coulomb gauge, as it satisfies $\nabla \cdot \bm A(\bm{r})=0$, therefore can be obtained as the derivative of a scalar field,